 1891-1893, 2891-2893, 3891-3893, 4891-4893 Practicum Practical and applied learning experience in a discipline or profession.
+Practicum classes are designed so that students work directly with the teaching faculty and due not require a third party supervisor.
+Typically students will complete 45 hours of work for each hour of practicum credit.
+All practicum must be approved by academic dean in the discipline in which the faculty supervisor resides.
+An Internship form must be filed with the office of Career Services.
 It may be repeated to a maximum of 12 hours total credit.

 3981-3983, 4981-4983 Seminar Seminar courses including special classes and/or programs which are added to the curriculum on an irregular basis.
 Seminars are designed to provide an opportunity for the strengthening of individual discipline areas.
+This course may be repeated for credit provided the topic is different.

 3991-3993 Directed Study The student may choose to initiate a self-directed reading research project or undertake tutorial study of a course offered in the catalog.
-Prerequisites for such a study are as follows: 1.) a minimum grade point average of 2.00 must have been attained prior to petitioning; 2.) a written petition must be submitted to the sponsoring professor for approval (standards for such a petition are furnished by the sponsoring faculty member); 3.) the division chair in the discipline(s) in which the study is proposed must approve the project; and 4.) a copy of the approved petition is filed with the chief academic officer.
+Prerequisites for such a study are as follows: 1.) a minimum grade point average of 2.00 must have been attained prior to petitioning; 2.) a written petition must be submitted to the sponsoring professor for approval (standards for such a petition are furnished by the sponsoring faculty member); 3.) the academic dean in the discipline(s) in which the study is proposed must approve the project; and 4.) a copy of the approved petition is filed with the chief academic officer.
+This course may be repeated for credit provided the topic is different.

 4991-4993 Special Problems Special Problems provides the student with the opportunity to conduct independent study and research related to a specific problem or project in a field of study.
-Approval of division chair and chief academic officer must be obtained prior to enrollment.
+Approval of the academic dean and chief academic officer must be obtained prior to enrollment.
+This course may be repeated for credit provided the topic is different.

-The University Community
+The University Community Faculty

-Faculty